 Option 2: Shell script to launch Shiny

-In your .sh
+In your .sh file:

-R -e 'shiny::runApp("./", port=8888, host="0.0.0.0")'
+R -e 'shiny::runApp("./", port=8888, host="0.0.0.0")'-

 Shiny must run on

-to work in Domino. -
+localhost:8888to work in Domino. -

 User-level identity headers are only supported by Shiny Server Pro.